Franjo7/Code-Camp-App/README.md

   - Used for authenticating requests.
 - **passport-local**: Passport strategy for local authentication.
   - Used for authenticating users with a username and password.
+- **upload**: Library for file uploads.
+  - Allows users to upload files, such as zip archives for workshop test submissions.

 ---